 Below is an example where the Kennedy Cygnus Editor window is being moved: a thumbnail image of the window appears and moves with the mouse, while red borders appearing to indicate where it will be repositioned.

-Following your attempts to move windows, if you have found the layout that you find most convenient and would like to find it again the next time Ancestris reopens, save your choices via Menu / Options / Save display settings.
+Following your attempts to move windows, if you have found the layout that you find most convenient and would like to use it again for all genealogies, save your windows configuration via Menu / Options / Save display settings.

 This menu will open with a right click at the top of any window.
-It includes different actions, used to manipulate the window.
+It includes different actions, used to organize the window.

 The list of actions depends on where you click, if it was on the group or on the tab.